Ferlab-Ste-Justine/clin-panels/README.md

 # clin-panels

 Quick tool to compute the panels file while insuring the integrity of symbol/panels unicity.
+It has two modes:

+- **import** will load an Excel file from S3 and generate the panels file from it.
+Can be used from *airflow*
+- **manual (deprecated)** where the user writes how to build the panels file from inputs

+## Import (from Airflow)

-## Deploy
+## Manual (deprecated)

-`deploy.sh` can be used to deploy on S3 the result file ex:
+Update the `Main.java` main method with the logic you want to implement and then use `deploy.sh` to deploy on S3 the result file ex:

 ```shell
 sh ./deploy.sh panels_20230203.tsv [qa|staging|prod]
 ```
-Second arg **is optional** and `qa` by default
+Second arg **is optional** and is `qa` by default

 The logic of the `deploy` script is to copy the panel file itself, in order to keep an history of changes, and another copy named `panels.tsv` which is the one used by the ETLs.